 American Pentecostal evangelist and self-proclaimed "seeing prophet" Lonnie Frisbee (1949-1993) was a key figure in the Jesus Movement and self-styled “hippie preacher” in the late 1970s.
 Although condemning homosexuality as a sin, Frisbee privately socialized as a gay man both before and during his evangelism career.
 He co-founded two churches before his extracurricular behavior caught the attention of his congregation and he was fired.
 Frisbee died of AIDS in 1993.

 American evangelist Bob Moorehead, pastor of the Overlake Christian Church, was arrested in July, 1996, on a charge of indecent exposure in a public restroom in Daytona Beach, Florida.
 Allegations of sexual molestation were uncovered, in which several men accused Moorehead publicly of inappropriately touching them, often before weddings or baptisms.
-And those were just on this side of the Atlantic.

 British evangelist Roy Clements achieved leadership in Britain's Evangelical Christian movement for two decades.
 In 1999, the prolific Christian author, who apparently never heeded Leviticus, revealed he was in a homosexual relationship with another man, resigned his pastorship, and separated from his wife.

 British televangelist Douglas Goodman, with his wife Erica, were pastors of Victory Christian Centre in London, one of the largest in the UK.
-But in 2004 Douglas was arrested and imprisoned for sexual assaults against four members of his congregation, along with financial abuse at his church.
+But in 2004 Douglas was arrested an imprisoned for sexual assaults against four members of his congregation, along with financial abuse at his church.

-Coming back to this side of the Atlantic, Ted Haggard was pastor of the New Life Church in Colorado Springs, Colorado and was the president of the National Association of Evangelicals.
+Ted Haggard was pastor of the New Life Church in Colorado Springs, Colorado and was the president of the National Association of Evangelicals.
 In 2006 it was alleged that Haggard had been regularly visiting a male prostitute, a liaison that Haggard later admitted just before resigning both positions.
 Less than three years later, Haggard admitted to a second homosexual relationship with a male church member.